abcoin/CFOS-64bit/README.md

-To Stop "ABC.Service.exe", start a new Prompt Window and put in " ABC.Service.exe stop "
+To Stop "cfos.exe", start a new Prompt Window and put in " cfos.exe stop "

+To Install as a Windows Service:

+1). download and put all files to c:\cfos\bin folder.
+2). run install.cmd (it will install CFOS as a windows service).

+to uninstall it, run uninstall.cmd.